 Why should my dog wear a harness?

 If you want to keep your dog safe and comfortable while walking them, then they should wear a harness.
-Dog harnesses are not only more comfortable than dog collars, but they are harder to get out of so ideal if your pet is an escape artist.
-Using a harness will give you more control on walks and discourage pulling so they’re great for training puppies learning to walk on a leash.
+Dog harnesses are not only more comfortable than dog collars, but they are harder to get out of so they're ideal if your pet is an escape artist.

 Can harnesses cause harm to my dog?